dmlls/whatsapp-emoji-linux/README.md

 ```shell
 time make -j
 ```

-This will create a directory `build` with the processed emojis.
-You will find the compiled font `WhatsAppEmoji.ttf` in the root directory.
+This will create a directory `build` with the processed emojis and the compiled font `WhatsAppEmoji.ttf`.

+Bear in mind that building the font will take several miutes.

 ### Install